 NON-UK RESIDENTS PROPERTY CAPITAL GAINS TAX

 Non-Residents have received some favourable tax breaks in recent years with the most significant being the treatment of Capital Gains Tax when disposing of UK based assets.
-While most types disposals made by Non-Residents remain exempt from CGT; this has changed significantly in respect of residential property.
+While most types of disposals made by Non-Residents remain exempt from CGT; this has changed significantly in respect of both residential and commercial property.

 This means that many overseas investors have benefited from this tax break and pay very little Capital Gains tax.
 If you ever lived in the property in the past as your main home, there is a chance that we can even reduce your CGT bill to zero by claiming other allowable reliefs.